Ripjawws/Challenge/DiffAuthBasic/README.md

 > One of the considerations taken for this project was the data that needed the Frontend to display the table of stores with details correctly and correct user input when creating a new store.
 BasicAuth was put in place as specified in the documentation received by the client.

-In DiffAuthBasic is another method of AuthBasic thats a bit more complex.

 ## Installation